-In a city of 13 million people covering 2000 square miles how do you know where to begin?
+In a city of 13 million people covering 2000 square miles, how do you know where to begin?
 Istanbul is one of the largest cities in the Mediterranean and it is easily the largest city in Turkey.
-It’s been growing since the 1950’s when migrants from Anatolia flocked to the city in search of economic prosperity and the city has been expanding to accommodate them.
+It’s been growing since the 1950s when migrants from Anatolia flocked to the city in search of economic prosperity and the city has been expanding to accommodate them.
+There are so many great Istanbul Neighborhoods to choose from; where do you start?

 What does this mean for you – one of 7 million visitors to Istanbul every year?
 It means you have some tough decisions to make when you are trying to decide where in this vast metropolis you want to stay and what you want to do!

-During my four week stay in Istanbul I stayed in 3 completely different neighborhoods and visited about 4 more in depth via some great walking tours.
-Like most cities, each neighborhood has it’s own feel so I’ve tried to provide you my opinion on what each neighborhood can offer you – the visitor – as well as give you a peek into what the neighborhood culture there was like.
+During my four-week stay in Istanbul, I stayed in 3 completely different neighborhoods and visited about 4 more in-depth via some great walking tours.
+Like most cities, each neighborhood has its own feel, so I’ve tried to provide you with my opinion on what each neighborhood can offer you – the visitor – and give you a peek into the neighborhood culture there.

 1- Sultanahmet